Largest Italian Banks Listing

 Below is the list of largest Italian banks.

-Bancoposta is a division of the Italian Post Office that provides financial services such as current and savings accounts, issuing of prepaid banking cards, payment services (dispensing pensions, post bulletins, cheques etc.), foreign exchange trading, loans, investment services and insurance.
+Bancoposta is a division of the Italian Post Office that provides financial services such as current and savings accounts, issuing of prepaid banking cards, payment services (this includes Italy bank services such as dispensing pensions, post bulletins, cheques etc.), foreign exchange trading, loans, investment services and insurance.

 Italy is the largest European market after Germany for Deutsche bank.
 With about 4,000 employees, 550 retail outlets and over 1,550 financial advisers nationwide, the company is among the most important international financial groups in the country, where it operates both as a commercial and investment bank.